copyfactory/CloseDotIo/README.md

 # Subclass the base Contact object
 class MyCustomContact(Contact):
-    # The name can be anything you want.
+    # The field name can be anything you want.
     # The only required steps are to (1) set the 'alias' parameter with the custom field ID.
     # and (2) set a type annotation to the field.
     # You can copy the ID in the Close custom field settings.
     # **Important** you must prefix the custom field ID with 'custom.{my-id}'
     # Its recommended to set the default to None since your field is likely optional.
+    # If you don't set a default and ask for a Contact that doesn't have that field the model will not be created
+    # since it would be deemed invalid.
     some_custom_field: str | None = Field(
         alias="custom.cf_xxx",
         default=None,